JohnTurnerPGH/diy-devs-hexo/source/index.md

 cover:
 ---

-_Hi there, I'm [John](https://twitter.com/JohnTurnerPGH), and I've put together a number of guides and posts to help you learn how to code and become a developer._
+_Hi there, I'm John, and I've put together a number of guides and posts to help you learn how to code and become a developer._

-Here is a list of the guides I've written so far:
+Here is the list of guides I've written so far:

 - [The Best Way to Learn JavaScript for Free](/learn-javascript/)
 - ~~No Budget Coding Bootcamp~~ (coming soon)